Dealing with rent arrears

 Getting help to pay your rent

-If you have a low income or you are already receiving welfare benefits, you may be entitled to help to pay your rent from housing benefit.
-If you are entitled to housing benefit and have a good reason for not having claimed earlier, you may be able to get your claim backdated for up to six months.
+If you have a low income or you are already receiving welfare benefits, you may be entitled to help to pay your rent from universal credit.

-If you are already claiming housing benefit, but it does not cover all of the rent, you may be able to claim a discretionary housing payment to help with the difference, or even to help towards paying off the arrears.
+If you are already claiming universal credit or housing benefit, but it does not cover all of the rent, you may be able to claim a discretionary housing payment to help with the difference, or even to help towards paying off the arrears.

 Work out your finances